 Roasted Eggplant Falafel Bites

 Roasted Eggplant Falafel Bites are the perfect game day bites and party food!
 Snack on these crispy eggplant and chickpea fritters with your favorite dip!
-The chatter would rise like swells, laughter drifting out from each corner of the house, yells in one room, and…
+This is a sponsored conversation written by me on behalf of PepsiCo.
+The opinions and text are all mine.

 Roasted Eggplant Falafel Bites are the perfect game day bites and party food!
 Snack on these crispy eggplant and chickpea fritters with your favorite dip!